 In the past, social robots were limited by pre-scripted dialogue and constrained interaction flexibility \cite{kimUnderstandingLargelanguageModel2024}.
 This made deployment in educational settings challenging, given that students have diverse academic needs \cite{verhelstEnablingAutonomousAdaptive2025,wooUseSocialRobots2021}.
-More recently, human--robot interaction has advanced through generative AI, particularly \emph{Large Language Models} (LLMs) \cite{bannaWordsIntegratingPersonality2025,billingLanguageModelsHumanrobot2023,kimUnderstandingLargelanguageModel2024}. \emph{Generative Social Robots} (GSRs) use generative AI models such as LLMs to autonomously produce verbal and non-verbal communicative behavior \cite{vonschallenExploringPersuasiveInteractions2026}.
-This enables them to provide personalized and context-sensitive tutoring \cite{ackermannHowAdaptiveSocial2025,smitEnhancingEducationalDynamics2024,sondereggerHowGenerativeLanguage2022,verhelstAdaptiveSecondLanguage2024,verhelstEnablingAutonomousAdaptive2025}.
+More recently, human--robot interaction has advanced through generative AI, particularly \emph{Large Language Models} (LLMs) \cite{bannaWordsIntegratingPersonality2025,billingLanguageModelsHumanrobot2023,kimUnderstandingLargelanguageModel2024}. \emph{Generative Social Robots} (GSRs) use generative AI models such as LLMs to autonomously produce and coordinate verbal and non-verbal communicative behavior in a natural and adaptive manner \cite{vonschallenExploringPersuasiveInteractions2026,vonschallenUnderstandingPersuasiveInteractions2026}.
+Thus, GSRs differ from rule-based social robots with fixed interaction logic, and from AI-based tutoring systems without embodied social presence and multimodal interaction.
+This enables GSRs to provide personalized and context-sensitive tutoring \cite{ackermannHowAdaptiveSocial2025,smitEnhancingEducationalDynamics2024,verhelstAdaptiveSecondLanguage2024,verhelstEnablingAutonomousAdaptive2025}.
 In doing so, GSRs may improve learning outcomes and student well-being by supporting motivation, reducing feelings of isolation during self-study, and providing accessible explanations and practice opportunities.